Dependable, reliable, quality zippers are worth their weight in gold. They can make or break a garment or accessory.

 Anatomy of a zipper

 1. Teeth – This is the central part of a zipper- The track of the zipper which can be of plastic or metal.
-The zipper is opened or closed by using this teeth.
+The zipper is opened or closed by using these teeth.

 2. Tape – This is the fabric on either side of the zipper teeth.
 It is usually made of polyester.
 This is stitched to the fabric to attach the zipper